NCAR/xdev/site/pages/about.md

 Currently, the Xdev Team consists of:

-- **Kevin Paul (Engineering Lead)**: Dr. Paul is a scientist and software engineer at NCAR with a specialization in developing Python tools for data post-processing, most recently developing tools to post-process the CESM contributions for CMIP6.
+- **Kevin Paul (Engineering Lead)**: Dr. Paul is a scientist and software engineer at NCAR with a specialization in developing parallel Python tools for data post-processing, most recently developing tools to post-process the CESM contributions for CMIP6.
-- **Matthew Long (Science Lead)**: A scientist in the Climate & Global Dynamics laboratory at NCAR with research specializations in modeling ocean ecosystems and biogeochemistry, interactions between ocean physics and biology, the global carbon cycle, ocean tracers and stable isotope biogeochemistry impacts of climate change on ecosystems and biogeochemistry.
+- **Matthew Long (Science Lead)**: Matt is a Scientist in the Climate & Global Dynamics laboratory at NCAR with research foci in Earth system modeling, ocean ecosystems, and biogeochemistry.
 - **Anderson Banihirwe**: Anderson is a software engineer at NCAR with a deep understanding of the Python ecosystem, modern software best practices, and modern data analysis.
 - **Julia Kent**: Julia has a background in atmospheric and oceanic sciences and has recently